chinmayakumardas/iterator/README.md

 Hero transitions into next section
 ```

-Animations should feel controlled and intentional.
-Avoid excessive animation during initial page load.
+Initial-load animation should be fast and controlled.

+Do not delay the user's ability to understand the page.

 ---

-# 5. Featured Project Reveal
+# 7. Featured Project Reveal

-The Home page should showcase the strongest project using a cinematic image reveal.
+Show the strongest project directly on the Home page.

+Concept:

 ```text
 Project Image